 Following that, we had a sumptuous lunch at the Desaru Fruit Farm which included, of course, its signature fruit galore – the fruit buffet has the usual staples of papayas, pineapples etc plus favourites like mangoes, jambu, passionfruits.
 We had just missed the Durian season which was around July to August period – a popular season, especially so for Malaysians and Singaporeans, to visit the Desaru Fruit Farm because of its famed durian buffet which includes seasonal fruits such as mangosteens and rambutans.

 Why one should visit Desaru Fruit Farm – Fruits Galore

 After lunch, we climbed up a specially designed pick-up truck to bring us nearer to the 180-acres organic fruit farm.
-The guide then gave an educational commentary of the various fruit trees we could see as we walked along the trails.
+The friendly and knowledgeable guide then gave an educational commentary of the various fruit trees we could see as we walked along the trails.

 Durian fans anyone?
 Some places in Desaru even offer Fruit and Durian Buffets

-Desaru Fruit Farm is truly unique as it also grows rare plants or fruit trees such as the banana tree that is toxic.
+Desaru Fruit Farm is truly unique as it also grows rare plants or fruit trees such as the banana tree.
 If you come in the right durian season here in Malaysia, you get to enjoy this exotic lavish tropical fruit that you either love, or hate.